-And you and I and other people do bad and evil things sometimes (or often), but the only reason we can do badly is because there is an original goodness in us.
+Of couse you and I and other people do bad and evil things sometimes (or often).
+But the only reason we can do badly is because there is an original goodness in us.
 Our evil is a privation of that good.

 And this does not minimize our evil, just like recognizing that health exists does not minimize the problem of disease or ignore the fact that disease must be addressed.
 Evil must always be addressed.

 Loving yourself doesn’t mean that you ignore your own darkness, and loving others doesn’t mean that you ignore their darkness.
 We must always address our own darkness, and sometimes we must love people from afar or even cut ourselves off from them because of their darkness.
 I’ve had to do this before.